RedisLabsModules/predis-magento-cache/README.md

 ## Features
 - Fully supported tags with implementation based on Redis data structures "set" and "hash" for easy management and the best performance.
 - Automatic key expiration performed by Redis.
-- Variety of different connection types including sockets (tcp, unix, tls, rediss).
-For more information check [Connecting to Redis](https://github.com/predis/predis#connecting-to-redis).
+- Supports redis standard socket implementations.
+For more information see [Connecting to Redis](https://github.com/predis/predis#connecting-to-redis).
-- Supports data compression for memory savings.
-Requires one of this extensions to be available: gzip, lzf, snappy, zlib.
+- Supports data compression as long as one of the PHP extensions: gzip, lzf, snappy, or zlib are available.
 - Uses transactions for data consistency in places where it's needed.
 - Uses pipelines for best performance.
 - Support replication mechanism (one master and single/multiple slaves).